New Insights into Cedar Mountain Photography

 Confederate troops set up their artillery along the intersection of the Orange-Culpeper Road and the Crittenden Lane, a spot that became known as “the Gate.”
 Although Confederate guns fired from this position for nearly two hours, Union cannon aimed deadly return fire and slowed the advance of Confederate infantry through this area.
 The Civil War Trust preserved 152 acres here in 1998.

 This fascinating pair of August 1862 photos by Timothy O’Sullivan, shows a fresh battlefield as the soldiers saw it.
-They also show the same portion of the Cedar Mountain battlefield preserved by the Civil War Trust, from opposite directions.
+They also show the same portion of the Cedar Mountain battlefield preserved by the American Battlefield Trust, from opposite directions.

 When land is preserved and photo resources exist, we can stand today at the very spot from where Civil War photos were taken.
 Get on out to our Cedar Mountain walking trail to line up this photo.